Shumlin tours new library

 Shumlin noticed the installation in the building, which is still being finished, and wanted to know more about the energy efficiency of the building.
 Built with LEED Silver standards, the building includes high efficiency windows and an air source heat pump, Bleakie said.

 Walking into the main portion of the building, Bleakie pointed out how this will house most of the books, displayed, she said, in a way that is more like a bookstore than a traditional library.
+Along with books and places to read and work, this is also where technology - like computers - will be found in the library.

 One of the unique portions of the library is the community room, which will be a revenue stream for the library, Bleakie said.